nurih/mongodb-compound-wildcard-demo/README.md

 ```

-The plan seems to imply the same general strategy.
+The plan shown below seems to imply the same general strategy.
 The index bounds only mention one of the three query terms, then the filter mentions the other two.

 ```javascript
 "winningPlan": {